Naturalisation

 • You have passed the naturalisation test covering the German legal and social order or have a German school-leaving certificate.

-• You have not been convicted of any serious crimes.
+• You have not been convicted of any serious crimes with a sentence of more than 90 daily units (“Tagesätzen”).

-• You declare to the German Naturalisation Office (in writing and verbally) your commitment to the German Basic Law.
+• You declare in writing and orally to the naturalisation authority your commitment to the German Basic Law and the free and democratic basic order.

 • You have only one spouse.

-Can I become naturalised in less than eight years?
+Can I become naturalised in less than 5 years?

-Under certain conditions, you can obtain German citizenship after less than eight years.
+Under certain conditions, you can obtain German citizenship after less than 5 years:

-• If you are very well integrated, e.g. if you speak German very well or have been involved in voluntary work in Germany for many years, you can become naturalised after just six years.
+• If you are ‘particularly well integrated’, for instance, speak German very well (C1) and have been involved in voluntary work for several years, you can apply for naturalisation after 3 years.

 • If you apply for naturalisation at the same time as your family (spouse and, if applicable, children), you will have a shorter wait.